-Prior to the commencement of the construction of the Proposed Development, detailed site investigations would be undertaken to inform the final design of the Proposed Development.
-Pre-construction habitat and protected/ notable mammal surveys would be required to inform appropriate management and protection plans and would also feed into the final design.
-Additional survey for protected species will be undertaken by the ECoW in accordance with the locations and programme of works.
+Prior to the commencement of the construction of the Proposed Development, detailed site investigations would be undertaken to inform the designers/engineers of the development components.
+Preconstruction habitat and protected/ notable mammal surveys would be required to inform appropriate management and protection plans.
+Additional survey for protected species will be undertaken by the ECoW in tune with the locations and programme of works.
 Survey outcomes will inform the designers/engineers in selecting appropriate working methods.